reyesr/dockenv/README.md

 ## Container settings

 Each section of the ini file defines a container.
+You need to define at least the image and image-tag properties.

 ### image

-This is the image name used to create the container and pull it from the registry.
+This name of the image used to create the container.
+Dockenv tries to pull all the image:image-tag of each containers before installing anything.
 Mandatory.

     image=my-company/my-image